v-mada/node-red-contrib-fast-debug-counter/README.md

+## This Fork
+This is an experimental fork of @ramuyk's fast debug counter to attempt to make 'complete msg object' the default output (essentially, combining the benefits of the counter with a somewhat unrelated change, both making the debug node more convenient to use.

 ## Overview
 This node is based on the official debug node from Node-RED.
 It displays selected message properties in the debug sidebar tab and optionally the runtime log with the addition of showing a counter of messages on its status.